corda/corda/docs/source/api-states.rst

    is aware of.
 In effect, the pointer "moves" as the LinearState is updated.

 State pointers use ``Reference States`` to enable the functionality described above.
-They can be conceptualized as a mechanism to formalise a development pattern where one needs to refer to a specific state from another state (StaticPointer) or a particular lineage of states ``LinearPointer``.
+They can be conceptualized as a mechanism to formalise a development pattern where one needs to refer to a specific state from another transaction (StaticPointer) or a particular lineage of states (LinearPointer).
 In other words, ``StatePointers`` do not enable a feature in Corda which was previously unavailable.
 Rather, they help to formalise a pattern which was already possible.
-In that light it is worth nothing some issues which you may encounter in its application:
+In that light, it is worth noting some issues which you may encounter in its application:

 * If the node calling ``resolve`` has not seen any transactions containing a ``ContractState`` which the ``StatePointer``